How Google, Facebook, Microsoft, and Amazon became the most manipulative advertisers on TV

 All the game needed to have a Big Tech full house was Apple, but even Cupertino managed to launch a new spot yesterday for its Arcade video game subscription service.

-Anyone wondering why the planet’s biggest and most successful tech and digital media companies are increasingly turning to good ol’ fashioned TV ads need look no further for a reason than what comedian and talk-show host Desus of Desus and Mero had to say:
+Anyone wondering why the planet’s biggest and most successful tech and digital media companies are increasingly turning to good old-fashioned TV ads need look no further for a reason than what comedian and talk-show host Desus of Desus and Mero had to say:

 u can tell how evil a company is by how touching their super bowl ad attempts to be